Florida’s New Custody Law

 What does it say?
 Florida Statute Section 61.13

-As of July 1, 2023, section 61.13 of the Florida Statutes provides for a presumption that “equal timesharing” is in the minor child (ren)'s best interest123.
+As of July 1, 2023, section 61.13 of the Florida Statutes provides for a presumption that “equal timesharing” is in the minor child (ren)'s best interest.
 The law enacts several key changes, including the presumed 50/50 time-sharing between parents and the removal of specific requirements to alter custody or time-sharing schedules

 1. Equal Timesharing Presumption: